openrndr/orx/orx-delegate-magic/README.md

 # orx-delegate magic

-Collection of magical property delegators
+Collection of magical property delegators.
+For tracking variable change or interpolate towards the value of a variable.

 ## Delegated properties